Safety Integrity Level

 - SIL 4: 10-5 < PFD < 10-4

-The most dangerous type of failures for safety systems are hidden failures.
+The most dangerous type of failure for safety systems are hidden failure.

 We use standard methods from probability theory to assess the probability of failure on demand for

-the safety systems and failure modes under consideration to develop maintenance/test plan which ensures
+the safety systems and failure modes under consideration to develop maintenance/test plan which ensure

-that the desired safety requirements (Required Availability) are satisfied.
+that the desired safety requirements (Required Availability) are complied.